Sopwell Nunnery (Lee Hall), St Albans

 Of course, by doing so he also made sure that the activity of the hermits would now be regulated by the Abbey.
 He could also move the nuns that had been a part of St Albans Abbey since the Saxon period into the new nunnery and out of the Abbey.
 No one was permitted to enter the nunnery without permission of the abbot and for the nun's safety and reputation they were to be locked in at night under the abbot's seal.

 The nunnery was dedicated to St Mary, but it quickly became known as Sopwell Nunnery due to the fact that the nuns dipped crusts of bread in the waters of a holy well and offered the 'sopped' bread to pilgrims on their way to visit the shrine of St Alban at the Abbey.

 The traditional story of Sopwell Nunnery's foundation was written by the medieval historian Matthew Paris.
 There are some question marks over Paris' accuracy, for according to other sources the first cell occupied by the nuns was an anchorite's cell built - or rebuilt - by a hermit named Roger.

 In 1247 Henry III granted a yearly stipend of 50 shillings to support a chaplain whose task was to say the Mass of the Virgin daily.

 The number of nuns was limited to 13, and only maidens could be allowed to join the community.
-By the time Henry VIII suppressed the nunnery in 1537 only five nuns lived there, along with 2 children, presumably left with the nuns to be educated.
+By the time Henry VIII suppressed the nunnery in 1537, only five nuns lived there, along with two children, presumably left with the nuns to be educated.